 CORPORATE COACHING ROI

-Whether public or privately held, most buying agents (managers and leaders) ask about Return on Investment (ROI).
+Whether public or privately held, most buying agents (managers and leaders) ask about Return on Investment (ROI) on business coaching services.
 You need to.
 Some coaches duck the question by stating that coaching is a “soft skill” that cannot be measured.

 ROI can be measured and must be measured.